 Empathizing is one of the most commonly skipped steps in the design process.
 Yet it often makes the biggest difference in producing positive results and avoiding major mistakes that cost money, reputations, and even lives.

-There are tons of empathy exercises and research methods that help better understand the people using your products and services.
-Here are a few of our favorites that help gather real insights from real people and design experiences that are focused on them.
+There are tons of empathy exercises and research methods that help you better understand the people using your products and services.
+Here are a few of our favourites that gather real insights from real people and help you design experiences focused on them.

 Customer empathy maps are super simple exercises that anyone can use to put themselves in their audience's shoes and better understand their feelings, influences, tasks, pain points, and goals.